 Contact Home Guide now to schedule your no-obligations first consultation.
 Bring visuals and ideas, even if you don’t believe these are 100 per cent relevant.
 The more you can share with the design team about your perfect home, the easier the execution of such a project is going to be.

 As you can see, you can explore a wide array of strategic changes.
 These renovation goals will depend on your current budget, the specific resource conservation goal you have in mind and the characteristics of the property itself.

 A reliable, experienced partner can help you make the choices that will have the biggest impact.
 Obviously, this is the goal if you want to qualify for affordable financing and if you want to save significant amounts in the long run.

 Home Guide has the know-how and the practical knowledge to bring such a vision to reality.
 We’ve helped numerous Singaporean flat owners modernise their living space and embrace the latest green living trends.

 Contact us now to schedule your first consultation and commence the journey towards self-sufficient, greener living.
-We offer clients a wide range of home improvement packages that can make such renovations much more affordable.
+We are a home interior design company with in-house home renovation contractor services who offer clients a wide range of home improvement packages that can make such renovations much more affordable.